 Meanwhile, in the Escalade, you’ll need to step up to the ‘Premium Luxury’ trim to have the option.
 In the base ‘Luxury’ trim, you can only get the interior in Jet Black.
 Nothing wrong with that, but if you want the interior to be brighter and feel more lively, you’ll need to pick the higher trims.
 Just something to keep in mind.

 The Escalade wins this one thanks to the AKG Studio Reference sound system.
 While it’s a $9,550 option, this is about as good as it gets for a car sound system.
-There’s a total of 36 speakers, with a 28-channel amplifier ensuring your driving playlist sounds clear and crisp as the musicians intended.
+There’s a total of 36 speakers, with a 28-channel amplifier ensuring your driving playlist sounds as clear and crisp as the musicians intended.

 Meanwhile, the Yukon Denali gets a 14-speaker Bose system as standard.
 And you’ll need to opt for the Denali Ultimate if you want the 18-speaker Bose system.
 It’s good, but it’s not 36 speakers good.
 And while the system is only available in select trims, it’s nice to have the option.

-Yukon Denali VS Escalade: Features
+Yukon Denali vs Escalade: Features

 There’s not much difference between the two in terms of exterior features.
-The Escalade gets 22-inch wheels as standard, while the Yukon gets 20-inch wheels and a set of 22-inch wheels set you back between $1,500 to $3,700 depending on which wheel design you choose.
+The Escalade gets 22-inch wheels as standard, while the Yukon gets 20-inch wheels and a set of 22-inch wheels sets you back between $1,500 to $3,700 depending on which wheel design you choose.
 That being said, the smaller wheels will likely make for a better ride in the Yukon.

 Safety features on offer are similar between the two, especially if you compare the Yukon Denali to the base ‘Luxury’ Escalade trim.
 Both have cruise control, but an adaptive system is an optional extra.
 And in the Yukon, it requires you to equip it with certain packages.